andy4thehuynh/andy4thehuynh.github.io/content/blog/the-intermediate-ror-developer-guide.md

 +++
 author = "Andy Huynh"
 date = "2015-02-02T12:24:48-08:00"
-linktitle = "The Intermediate RoR Developer Guide" title = "The Intermediate RoR Developer Guide" weight = 10 description = "An essential resource for junior devs on the Rails Prime Stack"
+title = "The Intermediate RoR Developer Guide"
 +++

 Junior devs on the Rails Prime stack, listen up.